Dimiao: Attractions

-The San Nicholas Church is one of the oldest stone churches of Bohol, built in the later half of the 19th century.
+The Dimiao Church is one of the oldest stone churches of Bohol, built in the later half of the 19th century.
 It is identified by its twin bell towers either side of the church's front façade, and it is dedicated to San Nicolas Tolentino, who is also the town's patron saint and whose feast day is celebrated 10 September.
-In front of the church building is a tower with the image of the Sacred Heart of Jesus where the "hugos" is done during dawn rites (salubong) of Easter Sunday.
-The church houses some relics from the Spanish Regime and is being preserved.

-The building behind the church served once as a convent but is now a school.
-Fronting the Sacred Heart tower is a monument dedicated to the Philippines' national hero, José Rizal.
-Across from the church, across the circumferential road lies the municipal hall, a typical Spanish-designed building with prominent arched windows, white painted walls and red roof.